Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/16/25: Today was a college readiness session with Nell.
+We covered college schedules & syllabus, college worries, and more.
+I revised my resume as well.

-7/15/2025: First day back!
+7/15/25: First day back!
 Today group projects were worked on.
 My overall role was the HTML table, inputs, and styling.

 7/14/25: Out of Office.